October 13, 2024 how to grow zinnias in pots

 Choosing the Right Pot

-Zinnias have relatively shallow roots but they do need room to spread out a little.
-Choose a pot that’s at least 12 inches in diameter and 10 inches deep for best results.
-If you’re planting more than one zinnia in the same pot go for a larger container.
+Zinnias roots are fairly shallow but they do need some room to spread out.
+So choose a pot that’s at least 12 inches in diameter and 10 inches deep to get the best results.
+If you’re planting more than one zinnia in the same pot then definitely go for a larger one.

 Important pot tips:

-• Avoid dark-colored pots if you live in a hot climate as they can overheat and dry out the soil too quickly.
+• Don’t use dark colored pots if you live somewhere hot as they will heat up quickly and dry out the soil.

-• Terracotta pots are great for zinnias as they allow some air to reach the roots.
-But be prepared to water more frequently since they dry out faster.
+• Terracotta pots are great for zinnias as they allow some air to get to the roots.
+But if you use one then be prepared to water them more often as they dry out faster.

 Soil Preparation

-Zinnias are not fussy about soil but for best growth use a good-quality potting mix.
+Zinnias are pretty relaxed about the soil but if you want them to grow well use a high quality potting mix.
 Ideally look for a mix that’s:

-• Well-draining (zinnias don’t like sitting in water)
+• Drains well (zinnias don’t like sitting in water)

 Planting Zinnia Seeds or Seedlings

-You’ve got your pot and soil ready – now it’s time to plant.
-You can either start from seeds or use seedlings from a garden center.
+Now you’ve got the pot and soil ready so it’s time to plant the zinnias.
+You can do so either from seeds or use seedlings you’ve bought from a garden center.

 Starting from Seeds

-• Sow seeds about a quarter of an inch deep in the soil.
+• Sow the seeds about a quarter of an inch deep in the soil.

 • Space them at least 6 inches apart.
-If you’re using a small pot plant only one or two seeds to avoid overcrowding.
+If you’re growing them in a small pot then plant only a couple of seeds maximum so they don’t get overcrowded.

-• Keep the soil moist but not waterlogged until the seeds germinate.
-You’ll usually see sprouts within 5 to 7 days.
+• The soil should stay moist but don’t let it get waterlogged until the seeds germinate.
+They will usually start sprouting within about 5 to 7 days.

-• Once the seedlings have a few sets of true leaves thin them out if they’re too close together.
+• Once your seedlings have a few sets of proper leaves you should thin them out if they’re too close together.

 Planting Seedlings